 After visiting David Lam park, walk through the neighboring streets to get to the Yaletown-Roundhouse station.
 Yaletown is a fun, historic district that has since become one of the more stylish neighborhoods in Vancouver.
 You can find an abundance of stores, clubs, pubs, and restaurants there.

 You can also find the Roundhouse Community Arts and Recreation Center, which houses the historic Vancouver Roundhouse, where Vancouver’s steam locomotives would get serviced in the late 19th century and early 20th century.
+For worldschooling families, this is a great way to sneak in some educational learning into your travels.
 The Yaletown-Roundhouse station is just a couple of blocks away from David Lam Park, on the corner of Davie Street and Mainland Street.

 After an exciting excursion into the city during your Vancouver layover, remember to allot enough time to get back to the airport, collect your carry-on luggage, get through security, and board the plane.
 The last thing you want to happen is to miss your plane.
 For me, I like to make sure I get back to the airport at least an hour before my flight, two hours if it’s an international one.